-More commonly referred to as “Fitz”, Bob has interviewed many of the sports luminaries and has covered major running events in Ireland, Scotland, Germany, Finland, Mexico, the Bahamas and across the United States.
+More commonly referred to as “Fitz”, Bob has interviewed many of the sports luminaries and has covered major running events in Ireland, Scotland, Germany, Finland, Mexico, Canada, the Bahamas and across the United States.
 His writing and photos have appeared in the Boston Globe, Running Times and Runner’s World with cover shots for American Track & Field and numerous other running publications across the U.S.

 A former newspaper sports columnist, Fitz was a defensive tackle in high school and began running after college to lose “beer weight.”
 He caught the bug, shed the pounds and logged bests of 14:33 for 3M and 2:40:42 for the marathon (Boston of course!).
 Growing up in Auburndale by the 17-mile mark of the Boston Marathon, Fitz spent every childhood Patriots’ Day watching the spectacle with his parents and always waiting for Johnny “The Elder” Kelley to pass.
 He’s since covered the event from the Hopkinton Green, Heartbreak Hill and now the Copley Media Room before moving to the Photo Bridge.